Apple and Google’s tough new location privacy controls are working

 With iOS, users have been able to stop any app from collecting location data in the background since 2017, but Apple gave this feature much more prominence in iOS 13.
 If an app is gathering location data while it’s not in use, iOS can show a pop-up with an option to cut off access.
 Apple also added a “just once” option in iOS 13 that requires apps to ask for location permission every time they’re opened.

-“As those particular options were made available to users, we do attribute that to the decrease in sharing,” says Jason Smith, Location Sciences’ Chief Business Officer.
+“As those particular options were made available to users, we do attribute that to the decrease in sharing,” says Jason Smith, Location Sciences’ chief business officer.

-Android’s location controls haven’t always been as useful, but the latest Android 10 release plays catch-up with a similar “only while in use” setting when apps request location data.
+Android’s location controls haven’t always been as useful, but the latest Android 10 release plays catchup with a similar “only while in use” setting when apps request location data.
 Like iOS, Android 10 also alerts users when an existing app collects location data in the background and provides a shortcut to stop the app from doing so.

 These tools are becoming available just as we’re becoming more aware of how mobile apps have quietly trafficked users’ location histories.
 The New York Times, for instance, has reported on how apps like The Weather Channel, GasBuddy, and TheScore have collected detailed location data from users even while their apps aren’t in use, and it has documented how this supposedly anonymous data can pinpoint individuals based on their movements.